 Maybe you’re not a fan of boats or the ocean.
 That’s okay; you can still get a taste of Iceland’s whale population without leaving dry land.
 The Whales of Iceland Museum features life-size models of these wonderful creatures, as well as a wealth of information.
 Entry is ISK 2,900 per adult and the museum is found in the Old Harbour.

 If whale watching is on your bucket list, hop over to Iceland.
-Grab yourself a rental car and drive to the north, where you’re likely to see some gentle ocean giants.
+Grab yourself a rental car in Iceland and drive to the north, where you’re likely to see some gentle ocean giants.
 The country is connected by a handy ring road, Route 1, that circulates the whole coastline.
 Or, if you’re sticking to Reykjavík, the boats will be waiting for you at the Old Harbour.
 Tours book up quickly, so don’t miss your chance.
 See whales from the country that is now known as one of the best places in Europe to whale watch.

 Samuel Hogarth, Cars Iceland.